12 Reasons Why Merino Wool is the Best Base Layer For Hikes

 Amazing Cooling Properties

-Another awesome property is the moisture management and cooling properties of merino.
-The fabric is great at wicking away sweat and moisture from your body, which is essential for keeping cool in hot weather.
+Another fabulous property is the moisture management and cooling properties of Merino.
+The fabric is excellent at wicking away sweat and moisture from your body, essential for keeping cool in hot weather.

 This is essential because you want to ensure you don’t overheat, which can lead to dehydration and heat exhaustion.